AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/NancyGettingstartedpages/GettingStartedU4L09.md

-# Getting Started with Your Training Makes It Smarter – Understanding the Role of Data in Machine Learning
+# Getting Started with Your Training Makes It Smarter – Understanding the Role of Data in Machine Learning Workshop

 Welcome to your Training Makes It Smarter – Understanding the Role of Data in Machine Learning workshop!
 We've prepared a seamless environment for you to explore and learn about machine learning and AI concepts and related Microsoft Azure services.
 Let's begin by making the most of this experience: